Welcome to today's edition of the Rush 24-7 podcast.

 Well, there's a bunch of others out there that I've since heard about that I don't know.

-Now, if you want to say this makes me out of touch, I've never seen, I've never seen the Kardashian show.
+Now, if you want to say this makes me out of touch, I've never seen the Kardashian show.

 I don't even know what network it's on, but I know that exists.

-Now, I mean tell you there's some reality shows when they've made news.
+Now, I'm going to tell you there's some reality shows when they've made news.

 I never heard of the people.

-I'd had no idea the show was on till the octaum made news.
+I had no idea the show was on until the Octomom made news.

-And by the way, why is the octimom big news anymore anyway if mom Duggar had 19 of them.
+And by the way, why is the Octomom big news anymore anyway if Mom Duggar had 19 of them?

-I'm just trying to be uh open and up front here.
+Okay, look, on the Duggar business, I'm just trying to be open and upfront here.

-I remember I I used to have games and play games doing this stuff early, early on in the history of the program, uh some some I have to call them friends, some um let's say some associates, asked me to dinner at a fashionable uh New York dining establishment where they were well known.
+Early, early on in the history of the program, some, I have to call them friends, some let's say some associates, asked me to dinner at a fashionable New York dining establishment where they were well known.

-And and uh they they had an air about them that that uh was kind of abrasive to me.
+And they had an air about them that was kind of abrasive to me.

 And they were parading me around, as people are wont to do.

-This is way, way back in the early days of the program before I was really up to speed to understand what was happening.
+This is way, way back, early days of the program before I was really up to speed to understand what was happening.

-And the my hosts, and we were seated very prominent place in the start talking about the Matisse exhibit.
+And my hosts, we were seated very prominent place that started talking about the Matisse exhibit.

 So I said, what's Matisse?

-And you could see it, I just got embarrassed.
+And you could see they just got embarrassed.

 They looked around to see if anybody had heard me.